Knife Maker's Mark for Jay Fisher Knives

 Your order

 Though there are many orders on the list and in progress in the studio, a singular client usually is interested in only one thing: his order.
 While I try to keep that in mind for every client when working on his knife or project, I ask for patience while the whole process takes place.
 All orders start at step one, and if you're new here you might realize that the order stays at step one for quite a while as other's knives are finished and clear off the list.
-The list itself has seldom been diminished, as new orders are constantly coming in.

 Once in a while a client may look at others' projects and swear that they were placed after his order, and yet they seem to move up the list faster.
 This may be because some clients order knives that are already in production, in the list below or directly from me.
 Also, now and then a client will cancel, and his knife will come up available in an uncompleted state, and these may also be ordered by clients.
 The knife and order will then appear on the list, at a higher number of completion.
 A client may asked to be added to the list taken off, then added again with a different project.
 The list is fluid and constantly updated, though you may think your knife is stuck at step one.
 The point is that watching someone else's order is not a key indicator of where yours is in the queue.

 The type of steel may also contribute to the movement of the order.
 Most of my knives are made of 440C high chromium hot work martensitic stainless steel, so that is the type I'm heat treating most often.
-Because heat treating is done in batches, it may take longer to get enough knives in same type of steel to do a heat treat.
+Because heat treating and cryogenic processing is done in batches, it may take longer to get enough knives in same type of steel to do a heat treat.
 Once there is enough, I'll heat treat in a batch, so a group will all move up together.

 Back to Page Topics